1 / 100

 Slow-Cooker Butternut Squash Soup

 Much of the work for this soup can be done in advance, and it keeps all day in the slow cooker.
-This can easily be doubled if you're feeding a crowd.
-Once you've tried it, try mixing it up—add save or savory with the thyme or replace it with nutmeg.
-For a vegan version, replace the chicken broth with vegetable broth. —Jennifer Machado, Alta, California 99 / 100
+The recipe can easily be doubled if you’re feeding a crowd.
+Once you’ve tried it, try mixing it up—add sage or savory with the thyme, or replace the thyme with nutmeg.
+For a vegan version, replace the chicken broth with vegetable broth. —Jennifer Machado, Alta, California

 Makeover Beef & Potato Soup